-Key reforms introduced by the GSF Bill
+Key reforms introduced by the GSF Act

-The GSF Bill introduces a greater focus on performance, transparency, accountability, and efficiency with respect to financial management in the government sector.
-The principles in the Bill will be supported by regulations and Treasurer's directions.
+The GSF Act introduces a greater focus on performance, transparency, accountability, and efficiency with respect to financial management in the government sector.
+The principles in the Act will be supplemented by regulations and Treasurer's directions.

-Key reform areas are summarised below:
+Key reform areas:

-Information sharing: The Treasurer will be authorised to access information held by agencies that is relevant to resource allocation to facilitate better-informed budget and State financial management decisions.
-Ministers will have a statutory power to seek several different kinds of information from agencies for which they have responsibilities under the Bill, and this power can be delegated to another Minister or Departmental Secretary.
-This right to the information is limited by any other law prohibiting disclosure of information.

-Performance information: The Treasurer will be authorised, to give directions on the kind of performance-related information that is required to be kept by agencies, after first consulting with the Ministers responsible for the affected agencies.
-This reform supports Outcome Budgeting by minimising gaps in performance data collection and ensures the capture of a consistent type of performance related information.

-Clusters: In addition to improved information sharing and availability of performance-related information, the reforms will also support the operation of clusters by codifying authority for Ministers to set terms and conditions on the spending from appropriations, when delegating the power to expend that money to agencies.

-Delegations: The Treasurer, Ministers, Secretaries and Accountable Authorities have wide scope to delegate/subdelegate most of their functions under the GSF Bill.
+- Information sharing: The Treasurer is authorised to access information held by agencies that is relevant to resource allocation to facilitate better-informed budget and State financial management decisions.
+Ministers have a statutory power to seek several different kinds of information from agencies for which they have responsibilities under the Act, and this power can be delegated to another Minister or Departmental Secretary.
+This right to the information is limited by any other law prohibiting disclosure of information. - Performance information: The Treasurer is authorised to give directions on the kind of performancerelated information that is required to be kept by agencies, after first consulting with the Ministers responsible for the affected agencies.
+This reform supports Outcome Budgeting by minimising gaps in performance data collection and ensures the capture of a consistent type of performance related information. - Clusters: In addition to improved information sharing and availability of performance-related information, the reforms also support the operation of clusters by codifying authority for Ministers to set terms and conditions on the spending from appropriations when delegating the power to expend that money to agencies. - Delegations: The Treasurer, Ministers, Secretaries and Accountable Authorities have wide scope to delegate/subdelegate most of their functions under the GSF Act.
 There is a statutory power for Ministers to make financial delegations which set terms and conditions on spending.
 These arrangements provide flexibility for fit-for-purpose, risk-based delegation.

-Key provisions of the Government Sector Finance Bill 2018
+Key provisions of the Government Sector Finance Act 2018